 In an effort to deter unlawful or improper police conduct, the U.S. Supreme Court created the Exclusionary Rule (Weeks v.
 U.S., 1914).
 The Exclusionary Rule was applied to the states in 1961 in the case of Mapp. v.
 Ohio.
-Basically the rule provides that evidence obtained by violating the defendant's Fourth Amendment rights may not be introduced at trial by the prosecution for the purpose of providing proof of the defendant's guilt.
+The rule provides that evidence obtained by violating the defendant's Fourth Amendment rights may not be introduced at trial by the prosecution for the purpose of providing proof of the defendant's guilt.
 The "suppressed," or inadmissible, evidence limits the prosecution's ability to obtain a conviction.
 Additionally, and importantly, improper police activity can result in disciplinary action, or civil and or criminal liability upon the officer.

-U.S. SUPREME COURT DECISION IN TERRY V. OHIO (1968)
+PART III: U.S. SUPREME COURT DECISION IN TERRY V. OHIO (1968)

 There are situations where officers, in the interest of investigating crime, are permitted to act on less than probable cause.
 In the landmark case of Terry v.
-Ohio, the U.S. Supreme Court, for the first time, addressed the issue of a seizure and a search of a suspect on less than probable cause, and found that where an officer had reasonable suspicion that a person was committing, had committed or was about to commit a crime, and that the person was presently armed and dangerous, a stop and frisk were consistent with the Fourth Amendment.
+Ohio, the U.S. Supreme Court, for the first time, addressed the issue of a seizure and a search of a suspect on less than probable cause, and found that where an officer had reasonable articulable suspicion that a person was committing, had committed or was about to commit a crime, and that the person was presently armed and dangerous, a stop and frisk were consistent with the Fourth Amendment.

-Facts: McFadden, an experienced plainclothes officer on a foot patrol in a commercial area, observed two men in the process of "casing" a store.
-He watched both men walk, sometimes alone other times together, to the front of the store.
-On each trip, they looked inside and around, and then left the area.
+Facts: Det.
+McFadden, an experienced plainclothes officer on a foot patrol in a commercial area in Cleveland, observed two men in the process of "casing" a store.
+He watched both men walk, sometimes alone other times together, past the front of the store.
+On each trip, they looked inside and around as they walked past the store and then did so again on their way back.
+The men repeated this routine 12 times.
 He then saw the men confer with a third man who joined the first two as they walked toward the store.
-The men repeated the routine several times.
 McFadden then approached them, identified himself and requested an explanation.
 When one of them responded incoherently, McFadden spun one man around and patted down his overcoat, felt a pistol and removed it.
 The defendant, Terry, was later convicted of carrying a concealed weapon.